As a PhD Student / Postdoc

 - Research in attacks and defenses;

 - Hardware Security (HS)

 Students frequently play a leading role in our research projects.
-See also our page on student projects.
+See our page on student projects.
 Also check out some published papers from thesis projects carried out by our Master students below.

 Life after university

 In this field, there is pretty much 100% employment rate.
-On this page, you will find some links to organisations that may help you find the right job for you.
+On this page, you will find some links to organizations that may help you find the right job for you.